Case study:Weka Smart Vaccine Fridge Improves Patient Care

 - SQL Database stores each telemetry data message with a time stamp so analytical processes can monitor the health and temperature of every fridge and quickly identify any anomalies that indicate a possible appliance issue.

 - DocumentDB stores a standard appliance manifest the fridge accesses when it’s first powered up, as well as a current snapshot of fridge inventory.
 Insight chose DocumentDB to store inventory information because its unstructured format makes it easy to support future Business Intelligence (BI) solutions.

 - Blob storage serves as an affordable historical archive that includes every message every smart fridge generates over its lifetime.

 - Service Bus supports communication with Dynamics CRM Online.

 One messaging library, countless opportunities

-“By using a microservice architecture, Weka Solutions can add new features to one service without touching the others,” notes Bob Familiar, director of the national practice at BlueMetal.
+“By using a microservice architecture, Weka Solutions can add new features to one service without touching the others,” notes Bob Familiar, director of Insight's Digital Innovation national practice.
 “And everyone working on this solution used Visual Studio 2015, .NET Framework and the C# programming language.
 That way, the messages that passed between fridge sensors, Azure and Dynamics CRM used the same library so all our software solutions easily work with each other.”

 To accelerate solution implementation, we automated the provisioning, build and deployment of all of the Azure-hosted services using Windows PowerShell.
 “When a clinician purchases a smart fridge and powers it up, scripts automatically configure the appliance’s kiosk to include specific information about the clinic and the product catalog from Azure,” Familiar explains.
 “The process takes about 15 minutes.”